How to Beat a DUI With Police Report Errors

 • Accuracy of reports, police paperwork, and testimony

 While you would think police officers never mess up the Miranda Rights during a DUI arrest, it is simply not the case.
 A lot can happen during an arrest and sometimes officers simply forget to Mirandize the arrestee.
 Officers have bad days just like anyone else, and perhaps a bad experience earlier that day led to them making an unjustified stop on your car.

 Finally, an attorney after an arrest review may be able to find inconsistencies between the police report, deposition, and testimony of the officer.
 These are all technicalities that can result in a dismissal of DUI charges.
-Furthermore, if police lies are discovered in the report or arrest paperwork, this will get a case thrown out of court immediately.
+Furthermore, if police lies are discovered in the report or arrest paperwork, this illegal officer misconduct will get a case thrown out of court immediately.

 We can help you right now with our free online DUI arrest review to know what your best options for defense are, as well as what to expect for how much your own case should cost.
-When a driver can take proper action in enough time after getting arrested for DUI or DWI, it drastically increases the chances to get out of the offense with the charges dropped and a case dismissed at your court date.
+When a driver can take proper action in enough time after recently getting arrested for DUI or DWI, it drastically increases the chances to get out of the offense with the charges dropped and a case dismissed at your court date.

 DUI Lawyers and the Local Court Your Case Will Be Held At